chayward3113/chayward3113.github.io/README.md

 1. Confirm that the [Prerequisites](#prerequisites) listed above have been completed.
    ### Benefits of Lightweight Markup Language
    According to Andrew Etter's book "Modern Technical Writing":
-   * One benefit of Lightweight Markup lanugages like Markdown is that editors are free so anybody can use them making it easier for others to contribute to markdown files.
+   * One benefit of Lightweight Markup languages like Markdown is that editors are free so anybody can use them making it easier for others to contribute to markdown files.
    * Another benefit is that it has fewer formatting options which makes it simpler to use.
 Therefore, you can write content faster without needing to worry about styling.
    * One final benefit is that it is easy to maintain a consistent format across multiple documents.
-Since we keep the contents and style seperate through the use of a static site generator such as Jekyll.
+Since we keep the contents and style separate by using a static site generator such as Jekyll.
 We can easily create a consistent style across multiple Markdown documents and remove the need to add styling to each individual document risking inconsistencies.

 3. ### Create GitHub Repository
     1. Sign-in to [GitHub](https://github.com/login).